-Comments on the land use plans are due March 19, 2018, or 15 days after yet-unannounced public meetings—whichever is later.
+Comments on the land use plans are due April 11th, 2018.
 When writing you comments, please consider the following points:

 - The proclamation reducing Bears Ears National Monument is unlawful and will be overturned by a court of law.
 The Antiquities Act only grants a president the authority to designate national monuments, not to revoke or diminish them.

 - The BLM should abstain from management planning until a court has ruled on the legality of President Trump’s action.
 Rapidly moving forward with this planning effort is a waste of valuable agency resources that would be better spent addressing much-needed on-the-ground cultural and natural resource protection issues.

 - Any interim actions planned within the original and legitimate Bears Ears National Monument boundary should only be done for the purpose of protecting Monument resources as set out in President Obama’s proclamation.
 Proclamation 9558 (December 28, 2016).